DrKangMunir/regression-analysis-assignment/README.md

 ### Multiple Logistic Regression

 - Source: `Multiple-Logistic-Regression/data/simulated_depression_data.csv`
-- Variables (example):
+- Variables:
   - `depression` – binary outcome
   - `years_working` – continuous predictor
-  - `phys_activity` – categorical physical activity level
+  - `phys_activity` – continuous predictor
   - `obesity` – binary obesity status
+  - `phys_activity x obesity` - interaction term between physical activity and obesity
 - Generated with fixed random seeds (`set.seed()`) in `data_generation_depression.R` or in Part A of the analysis document.

 ### Multiple Linear Regression

 - Source: `Multiple-Linear-Regression/data/simulated_qol_data.csv`
-- Variables (example):
+- Variables:
   - `qol` – continuous quality of life score
-  - `years_working`, `phys_activity`, `obesity`, plus interaction terms where specified
+  - `years_working` – continuous predictor
+  - `phys_activity` – continuous predictor
+  - `obesity` – binary obesity statu
+  - `phys_activity x obesity` - interaction term between physical activity and obesity
 - Generated with fixed seeds in `data_generation_qol.R` or in Part A of the MLR analysis document.

 A more detailed data dictionary can be included in each HTML report or a separate markdown file if required.

 ---

+## List of Analyses

+### Multiple Logistic Regression – Depression

+- **Part A: Dataset and variable creation**
+  - Simulate a 200-observation dataset (depression, years of working, physical activity, obesity) with a prespecified interaction between physical activity and obesity.
+  - Recode, factor-label, and document variables for transparent analysis.

+- **Part B: Exploratory data analysis**
+  - Descriptive statistics for all variables using tabular summaries.
+  - Histograms, boxplots, and bar plots (including depression by obesity) to explore distributions and group differences.

+- **Part C: Regression modeling**
+  - Univariable logistic regression for each predictor with ORs and 95% CIs.
+  - Multivariable models:
+    - Main-effects model (years working, physical activity, obesity).
+    - Interaction model (physical activity × obesity) with interpretation of effect modification.
+  - Model comparison using likelihood ratio tests and ANOVA for nested models.

+- **Part D: Model checking and diagnostics**
+  - Assess linearity of the logit using fractional polynomials (mfp) for continuous predictors.
+  - Evaluate independence and multicollinearity (correlation matrix, standard errors, VIF).
+  - Assess goodness-of-fit (Hosmer–Lemeshow test, classification table, sensitivity/specificity, predictive values, ROC curve/AUC).
+  - Influence diagnostics: Cook’s distance, leverage, DFBETAs, standardized residuals; identification and removal of influential observations; refitting and comparing models (coefficients, diagnostics, calibration plot).

+- **Part E: Presentation and interpretation**
+  - Final regression table with adjusted ORs, CIs, p-values and Tjur’s R².
+  - Final model equation, interpretation of main effects and interaction, model comparison, practical significance, and model assumptions.
+  - Prediction section with fitted probabilities for existing and new patients, interaction plots, and probability heatmaps.

+### Multiple Linear Regression – Quality of Life

+- **Part A: Research question, data simulation, and preparation**
+  - Research question on association between physical activity, obesity, years of working, and quality of life among adults.
+  - Simulate QoL data with specified coefficients for main effects and interaction (physical activity × obesity), plus random error and truncation to 0–100.
+  - Data preparation: structure checking, labeling of variables, and dataset summary.

+- **Part B: Exploratory data analysis**
+  - Descriptive statistics for QoL and predictors (means, SDs, ranges, IQRs, proportions).
+  - Histograms for continuous variables; boxplots by obesity status for QoL and predictors.
+  - Scatterplots of QoL vs predictors (including colour-coded plots by obesity to visualize interaction).
+  - Correlation matrix and correlation plots for continuous variables.

+- **Part C: Regression modeling**
+  - Univariable linear regression models for years of working, physical activity, and obesity with beta estimates and 95% CIs.
+  - Handling potential confounders by sequential model building.
+  - Multivariable models:
+    - Model 1: main-effects-only model (years of working, physical activity, obesity).
+    - Model 2: full model with physical activity × obesity interaction.
+  - Model comparison based on fit statistics and change in coefficients.

+- **Part D: Model checking and influential analysis**
+  - Assumption checks: linearity, normality of residuals (Q–Q plot), homoscedasticity (scale–location), and independence of residuals.
+  - Influence diagnostics: Cook’s distance, leverage, DFBETAs; identification of influential observations.
+  - Remedial measures: remove influential observations, refit the model, and compare estimates and diagnostics before and after removal.

+- **Part E: Results and prediction**
+  - Final multivariable regression table with adjusted betas, SEs, CIs, t-statistics, and p-values.
+  - Final model equation and interaction plot illustrating effect modification by obesity.
+  - Narrative interpretation of main effects, interaction, model fit, practical significance, and robustness.
+  - Prediction section with new data simulation, fitted values, and visualization of predicted QoL across predictor ranges.

+---

 ## Results

-- **Logistic regression:** Odds ratios, ROC curves, diagnostics, and interpretation in `Group4_MLogR.html`.
+- **Logistic regression:** Odds ratios, ROC curves, calibration, diagnostics, and interpretation in `Group4_MLogR.html`.
-- **Linear regression:** Coefficient estimates, assumption checks, diagnostics, and interpretation in `Group4_MLR.html`.
+- **Linear regression:** Coefficient estimates, assumption checks, influence analysis, and interpretation in `Group4_MLR.html`.

 Key learning outcomes:

-- Demonstrates reproducible regression workflows in R.
+- Demonstrates reproducible regression workflows in R, from simulation to reporting.
-- Shows how to specify, fit, and interpret multiple regression models using simulated public health data.
+- Shows how to specify, fit, check, and interpret multiple regression models with main effects and interaction terms in public health contexts.

 ---

 ## Contributing

-This repository is part of a course assignment; external contributions are not accepted.
+This repository is part of a course assignment; external contributions are not accepted

 For corrections or suggestions, please contact the group members or instructor with the relevant file name and section.